The minimal volume of simplices containing a convex body: The case of the cube and a non-probabilistic proof of Theorem

-for an absolute constant $\widetilde{d}>0$. \end{example} As mentioned, for $n=2$ the cube has the largest volume ratio (respect to the simplex of minimal volume containing it); for $n=3$ the same is conjectured.
+As mentioned, for $n=2$ the cube has the largest volume ratio (respect to the simplex of minimal volume containing it); for $n=3$ the same is conjectured.
 One should expect that a similar phenomenon occurs in high dimensions but, as we can see in the following example, the volume ratio of the cube is uniformly bounded.
+Moreover, we show that the simplex can be taken with the same barycenter as the cube.